Weaving of textiles — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsModerate Value-Chain Depth.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsModerate Value-Chain Depth.
 The textile manufacturing chain remains highly fragmented across international borders; however, the rise of near-shoring and vertical integration in key regions has reduced logistical dependencies.
 Companies are shortening the path between fiber production and end-use, creating a more balanced value-chain profile.

 - Metric: Near-shoring initiatives have increased regional production capacity by approximately 10-15% in major economic zones since 2020.